 This postcard has it all – a witch, an owl, a black cat, a bat and a big pumpkin.
 It’s from about 1919 and is worth $10.
 The card has a "divided back," with space for an address on the right and space for a message on the left and the postage was 1 cent.

-Find more Halloween collectibles and prices in the online price guide at Kovels.com, and in our newest book, Kovels' Antiques & Collectibles Price Guide 2019, available in bookstores and Kovels.com now.
+Find more Halloween collectibles and prices in the online price guide at Kovels.com, and in our newest book, Kovels' Antiques & Collectibles Price Guide 2020, available now in bookstores and on Kovels.com.

 Wishing you a safe, happy and slightly spooky Halloween!